Our Governing Body

 Alison Deane worked as a Systems Analyst and Project Manager before her children were born.
 Three children have passed through Bathampton Primary School during which time she has helped out in the library, the ICT suite and on school trips; she is also an SMSA at the school.
-Alison currently chairs the Pupil Support Committee for a number of years and is currently a member of the Pupils Committee.
+Alison has chaired the Pupil Support Committee for a number of years and is currently a member of the Pupils Committee.
 She is also our Lead governor for Safeguarding and Pupil Premium.